zehuichen123/zehuichen123.github.io/_posts/2019-12-09-paper-reading.md

 11. Gaussian YOLOv3: An Accurate and Fast Object Detector Using Localization Uncertainty for Autonomous Driving
 12. Bounding Box Regression with Uncertainty for Accurate Object Detection
 13. HAMBox: Delving into Online High-quality Anchors Mining for Detecting Outer Faces
+14. Revisiting the Sibling Head in Object Detector
+15. Rethinking Classifcation and Localization for Object Detection

 ## Bridging the Gap between Anchor-based and Anchor-free Detection via Adaptive Training Sample Selection